glowingjellyfishstudio/Artificial-Intelligence-/readme.md

 ## Recent Updates

-- **User-Specific Chat History**: Chat history is now stored separately for each user, ensuring privacy and personalization.
+- **Cookie Policy Management**: Added a cookie banner to allow users to customize or accept cookies.
-- **Real-Time Clock**: Added a clock to display the current time and date on all pages.
+- **Admin Panel Enhancements**: Improved admin panel functionality for better user and system management.
 - **Improved Logging**: Added logs to track user actions and system events for better debugging and monitoring.

 ## License